buttersaltpepper/Financial-Data-Analytics/README.md

-# Data Analysis and Statistics in Finance
+# Financial Data Analytics

-This is where i'll be documenting my self-learn data scinece projects and how it applies to the financial markets
+This is where i'll be documenting self-learn data science projects and how I apply these skills to the financial markets

-# Contents
+# Project
-* fdv

 * *dvfd
 * df
 * vdf